carol-hsu/famous_face_recognition/README.md

                         kernel for svm model,
                         linear/poly/rbf/sigmoid/precomputed (default: rbf)
   -b BOOSTING_ESTIMATORS, --boosting-estimators BOOSTING_ESTIMATORS
-                        the number of estimators for boosting
+                        the number of estimators for boosting (default: 10)
 ```
 These flags are not all required, please use them respectively based on the algorithm you want to try.
 The most important part is to assign algorithm the training set and testing set, by flags `-t` and `-i`.
 Some algorithms only accept encoding files, while the others accept raw data(inform with the directory).